chiarabuoncuore/abremipainters/sparql.md

 - *Few-shot Prompt*

 In the prompt "If Marcantonio Chiarini belonged to the Baroque movement and Claude Monet belonged to Impressionism, which movement did Francesco Paolo Michetti belong to?", the model is given two clear examples of artists and their corresponding movements.
 This helps set a pattern: name → movement.
 The structure teaches the model what kind of answer is expected.
-It narrows down ambiguity, encourages analogical reasoning, and improves accuracy
+It narrows down ambiguity, encourages analogical reasoning, and improves accuracy.

 *Responses:*